SEMICeu/SDG-sandbox/process_and_method/methodology/phase3.md

   * Entities they judge paramount to the common data model being built
   * Attributes they judge mandatory and optional to the common data model being built
-  * Descriptions of elements in their national implementations for the ultimate purpose of harmonizing elements across member states.
+  * Descriptions of elements in their national implementations with the ultimate purpose of harmonizing elements across member states.

 </details>